 Those products that are heat treated or pasteurized before the helpful bacterias are added will actually kill them and then they will not be a benefit for you.
 Only live bacterias can be of healthful benefit to your system.
 To ensure you have live cultures, look for the "Live and Active Cultures" seal while staying away from those that are labeled "heat-treated after culturing.

 As with anything you consume, it's always prudent to read the nutrition label and familiarize yourself with the ingredients.
+This also applies to the best probiotic yogurts.
 This label will give you the exact and specific information on what is in the foods you eat.
 They'll provide the information on serving size so if you're eating out of a package that has multiple servings you can better regulate the amount you consume to stick within your daily dietary requirements.

 While it may be difficult to tell how much-added sugar may be in your product, you can always look at the ingredients list.
 If sugar or any term relating to sugar is listed in the very beginning, or in the first 5 ingredients in the list, it is best to be assured there may be significantly added sugars.

 You also want to check the ratios, for instance, some products have a very nice protein amount versus sugar amount and can be a valid option that won't overdo the sugar.
 Labeling guidelines in the future are looking as though they will change to reflect information regarding the exact amount of added sugar per serving so that it will be much clearer to read.

 When it comes to anything we are going to eat, flavor plays a key role!
 Just because you are trying to be healthier and eat better food doesn't mean you have to sacrifice taste--which is a common misconception.
 Regardless of your preferences, there is a probiotic yogurt out there for you to enjoy, so make sure to take a close look at our list of product reviews.